 The Dining Room and Our Meal

-The room has dark wood floors and some paneling on the walls but the windows make the bare wood tabletops and flimsy chairs stand out way too much.
-I just felt like it was a really fancy diner and not a legendary steakhouse and when you’re living up to an image, first impressions do matter.
+The room has dark wood floors and some paneling on the walls, but the windows make the bare wood tabletops and rickety chairs stand out way too much.
+I just felt like it was a really fancy diner and not a legendary steakhouse and when you’re living up to an image, first impressions matter.

 The bread basket had a variety of choices and plenty for two people

 This was going to be our only regular meal for the day, so we decided to get an appetizer of the sliced tomatoes with Luger’s Own sauce (for two). ($15.95)

 I was a little surprised when all this consisted of was one large sliced Beefsteak tomato with a gravy bowl full of Luger’s Own sauce (which tastes a lot like cocktail sauce, IMHO)

 For the main course, we ordered the steak for two ($109.90) and a side of fresh broccoli (for two). ($10.95) After receiving the appetizer and seeing that would not fill us up for the day, we added an order of the French Fried Potatoes (For Two) ($12.95)

 All the steaks at Peter Luger Steak House are Porterhouses to serve two to four people.
 The steak was impressive and arrived pre-sliced on a sizzling hot plate.
 Our waiter served the first two pieces to us, with each of us getting a cut of the sirloin and one of the tenderloin.